infinum/eightshift-docs/website/blog/2023-09-05-wrapper-as-a-standalone-component.md

 ## Conclusion

-Although the wrapper is not intended to be used as a standalone component, there is a nice benefit to having a time-saving out-of-the-box solution for displaying a component in a grid already defined in your project.
+Although the Wrapper is not intended to be used as a standalone component, there is a nice benefit to having a time-saving out-of-the-box solution for displaying a content in a grid already defined in your project.